Van Life Europe: 8 months & 12 countries in a campervan

 Van-Life Remote Work: Working from your camper with Starlink

-The most important paradigm shift of the last 3 years: Remote work enables permanent van life.
+The most significant paradigm shift of the last three years: remote work enables permanent van life.
 What used to be a vacation is now a lifestyle.
 Here's the complete setup:

 Internet in the van:

-Ergonomic workplace: This is often underestimated in a van.
+Ergonomic workspace: This is often underestimated in vans.
 After 8 hours of poor posture, everything hurts.
 Setup recommendations:

-- Ergonomic chair: The Herman Miller Aeron is too big, but ErgoChair Pro (€380) fits in Vans.
-Or foldable BackBalance for back protection.
+- Ergonomic chair: The Herman-Miller-Aeron is too big, but the ErgoChair Pro (€380) fits in Vans.
+Or a foldable BackBalance for back support.

 - Height-adjustable table: Flexispot laptop stand as a small solution (€80), or complete table with gas lifting mechanism (€280–450).